jamesec/jamesec.github.io/o/changing_emotion.md

 You immediately duck to hide from a bullet.
 Your emotional brain tells you danger is present, but there is no danger present.
 So, your emotional brain is no longer functioning in an adaptive way.

-And that's when we want to bring in, we first have to go to the old painful emotion, bring it alive, and then bring in a new emotion that will help to change it.
+And that's when we want to bring in, **we first have to go to the old painful emotion, bring it alive, and then bring in a new emotion that will help to change it**.
 Now, the new emotion comes when you help people identify the need that was not met.

 So, I feel fear with my abusive father.
 My need was a need for safety.
 But as a young child, I just feel the fear.
 The fear gets stored in memory.